-12:10 PM to 01:19 PM
+12:09 PM to 01:19 PM

 08:41 AM to 09:50 AM

 Click the 'Play' button to read out loud this webpage content

 The birth of Jesus happened in the present day Israel about 2000 years ago.
-It is regarded perhaps as the most important event that ever took place on Earth, as calculation of time itself got divided by that happening as BC (Before Christ) and AD (Anno Domini, that is, the year of the Lord).
-He was born as the humble son of a poor carpenter in Bethlehem and grew up in Nazareth, which got him the name, Jesus of Nazareth.
+It is regarded, perhaps, as an important event that took place on earth, as calculation of time itself got divided by that happening as BC (Before Christ) and AD (Anno Domini, that is, the year of the Lord).
+He was born as a humble son to a poor carpenter in Bethlehem and grew up in Nazareth, which got him the name - Jesus of Nazareth.
 He began preaching in public when he was around 30, spreading love, guiding people in the path of virtue and performing miracles to help the poor, sick and the downtrodden.

-The news spread like wildfire, people began hailing him as Jesus Christ - Jesus, the Messiah-, started following his teachings in huge numbers and in about 3 centuries, Christianity became the official religion of the great Roman empire.
-Gradually Christianity became a global religion.
+The news spread like wildfire, people began hailing him as ‘Jesus Christ,’ Jesus, the Messiah and started following his teachings in huge numbers.
+In about three centuries, Christianity became the official religion of the great Roman Empire.
+Gradually, Christianity became a global religion.

-Christmas is an occasion for devoted religious observance and also for a grand celebration.
+Christmas is an occasion for devoted religious observance and a grand celebration.
 Billions of people all over the globe look forward to this occasion with eagerness and celebrate it with family and friends, with immense enthusiasm.
-Churches and homes are very well decorated for the occasion and are made ready to welcome infant Jesus.
+Churches and homes are well decorated for the occasion and are made ready to welcome infant Jesus.